Chinese unmoved by gold price drop, see it cheaper still

-SINGAPORE Even with gold prices dropping to near four-year lows, buyers in China - the world's leading market - are not tempted, suggesting prices have further to fall.
+SINGAPORE Nov 3 Even with gold prices dropping to near 4-year lows, buyers in China - the world's leading market - aren't tempted, suggesting prices have further to fall.

 Unusually, prices on the Shanghai Gold Exchange, the world's biggest platform for physical trade, are at a discount of around $1 an ounce to the global benchmark, slipping from premiums of $1-$2 an ounce last week.
 Since all physical gold trade in China goes through the exchange, it is seen as a reliable barometer of Chinese demand.

-World gold prices are at their lowest since 2010 and slid $25 an ounce on Friday as the U.S. dollar strengthened, but Chinese buyers are still not biting, anticipating that prices have further to drop.
+World gold prices are at their lowest since 2010 and slid $25 an ounce on Friday as the U.S. dollar strengthened, but Chinese buyers still aren't biting, predicting prices have further to drop.

 There is little sign of increased demand, dealers at importing banks in China and traders told Reuters on Monday, recalling how China led a rush to buy jewellery and gold bars and coins when prices slumped about $200 an ounce in two days last year.